StarnovaStudios/soul-realms-voice-utils/README.md

 - MIT Licensed - do whatever you want with it!

 ## Placeholders
-`%voicechat_status%`
+- `%voicechat_status%`

 ## Commands
-`/srvu reload`
+- `/srvu reload`

 ## Permissions
-`soulrealmsvoiceutils.reload` - Reloads plugin
+- `soulrealmsvoiceutils.reload` - Reloads plugin
-`voicechat.broadcast` - Permission to use Broadcast Functions - Configurable
+- `voicechat.broadcast` - Permission to use Broadcast Functions - Configurable

+## Support
+Limited support is provided.
+Open a GitHub Issue if you have an issue.
+If you find a critical exploit, email `team@starnova.dev`